FAQ: Sorting out 'Blind Side' claims

 The book also chronicles the recruiting frenzy around Oher and an ensuing NCAA investigation in 2005, after "some college football coach, and quite possibly more ... had gone to the NCAA and accused the Tuohys of abducting Michael and showering him with possessions in exchange for becoming the future left tackle of the Ole Miss Rebels."

-Lewis, a childhood friend of Sean Tuohy, has not publicly commented on the allegations raised by Oher in his petition.
+Lewis, a childhood friend of Sean Tuohy's, has not publicly commented on the allegations raised by Oher in his petition.
 He did not return a call or email from ESPN to his publisher.

 How has Oher described the process leading to the conservatorship?